convexvr/sims4-vr/src/README.md

 the sims4 camera position and rotation with the camera position and rotation that the DLL is getting from VorpX and the VR headset.

 ## Problems
 There are some issues with scaling and projection that causes the world to warp a bit when you tilt your head.
+If you have those types of issues set your games resolution to what the mod expects.
+Or Look at the python variables game_camera_scale and game_camera_scalew to fix the warping.
-Look at the python variable game_camera_scale and game_camera_scalew to fix.
-The exact values that remove the warping depends on your headsets field of view and the resolution of the game, vorpx image zoom and vorpx 3D-Strength.
+The exact values of those variables that remove the warping depends on your headsets field of view and the resolution of the game, vorpx image zoom and vorpx 3D-Strength.

 ### Updates to the sims4
-When the sims exacutable is updated the mod needs to be updated to match the new exacutable.
-The python variable **code_injection_base_address** contains the address to the place where the game needs to be patched.
-I have used cheatengine in the past to locate the correct place in the executable.
-In the python function patch2_togle there is also 2 addresses that points to the executable that needs to be updated when the sims4 executable has been updated.
-The mod works without that patch but there is more warping than what is preferable.
+The mod makes in memmory patches to the sims 4 executable so when the sims exacutable is updated there is a chance the mod might break.
+When that happens the new patch locations need to be found and added to the mod.
+This is something that can be done with CheatEngine.